 I talk about this in detail in Well & Good.

 Anyone, under the right circumstances and in the right environment, can set their body up to thrive no matter what.
 This may mean for some they can completely get a handle on their hormone imbalance and for others, it may take longer or the symptoms may be well under control.

 Healing to me is no clear sign of illness and this is what I’d always encourage my patients to move toward.

 If I have PCOS/PCO am I infertile?

 No!
 You may be momentarily, but as your body begins to heal and thrive, your cycles can return and your hormones start to fulfil their roles, your body can more towards its fertile state once again.

 Need in-depth information to tackle your PCOS head on?
-My e-course, Debunking PCOS is for you!
-It’s right here you’ll get the answers and the tools you need in overcoming your PCOS/PCO in just 5 easy steps!
+My Debunking PCOS Masterclass is for you.
+You’ll get the answers and the tools you need to overcome your PCOS/PCO here.